-The overall aim of the curriculum we are developing and implementing is to open doors of opportunity for our children.
+The overall aim of our curriculum is to open doors of opportunity for our children.

 We recognise that the skills of speaking, listening, reading, writing and mathematics are the key to opening many doors in the future - without these a child's chances will be limited as they move on in education and the world.